 - Focus on business tasks along with technical aspects

-- Prioritize testing tasks and monitor the test coverage
+- Prioritize software testing tasks and monitor the test coverage

 - Schedule test execution and deliver test documentation